robertmaury/aws_asset_counter/readme.md

 To install dependencies in your venv run:

-"python3 -m pip install boto3 pandas botocore.errorfactory"
+"python3 -m pip install boto3 pandas"